spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202106.0/dashboard/dashboard-reference-information.md

 With Stock—The total number of offers with stock.

-Low on Stock—the total number of offers that have less than 5 in the Stock.
+Low on Stock—the total number of offers that have less than 5 in the stock.

 ### Validity

-Valid—The total number of valid offers, i.e., offers that have no validity dates or *Valid From* & *Valid To* includes today's date.
+Valid—The total number of valid offers, i.e., offers that have no validity dates or *Valid From & Valid To* includes today's date.

 Expiring in 5 days—The total number of offers that will expire in the next 5 days.